 Michael Lesher was consulted by a mother who was involved in a divorce from a politically-connected man who may have allowed the couple's daughter to be sexually abused.
 Over several months, she was able to avoid pitfalls that could have resulted in her losing custody.

 Michael Lesher drafted the complaint and briefs in a federal court action against a father who had been charged with raping his young daughter, and against prosecutors who allegedly abandoned the case against him because of a policy not to pursue cases of incestuous sexual assaults as seriously as other rapes.
-After trial, a jury awarded the child a $1 million verdict against the father; Michael Lesher is currently writing an appeal to the 8th Circuit Court of Appeals seeking to have the criminal case against the father reinstated.
+After trial, a jury awarded the child a $1 million verdict against the father; Michael Lesher wrote the appellate briefs for the Eighth Circuit Court of Appeals seeking to have the criminal case against the father reinstated, and presented oral argument before the court.
+(The oral argument may be heard by clicking here.)
+When the appeal was denied, Michael Lesher wrote a certiorari petition seeking review by the Supreme Court.

 A parent had filed a civil rights complaint against Child Protective Services officials after they improperly detained children in foster care.
 A federal magistrate recommended dismissal of the action on various complex grounds.
 Michael Lesher drafted the brief objecting to the recommendation and seeking reinstatement of the action against CPS.